Des Walker

-Desmond Sinclair Walker (born 26 November 1965) is an English football coach and former player, who played as a defender.
+Desmond Sinclair Walker (born 26 November 1965) is an English football coach and former player who played as a defender.

 At club level he played in seven cup finals for Nottingham Forest at Wembley, winning five of them.
-He was Forest's player of the year three times.
-On four straight occasions at Forest he was selected for the PFA Team of the Year.
+He was Forest's player of the year three times; on four straight occasions at Forest he was selected for the PFA Team of the Year.
 At Sheffield Wednesday he picked up another club player of the year accolade.
 He played in twenty seasons of senior football.
 All but the last three of those were in the top flight in either England or Italy.

 He played 59 times for England, which included the nation's run to the semi-finals of the 1990 FIFA World Cup.

 Club career

 Nottingham Forest

 Walker was spotted playing locally in London and was signed by Forest in 1980 as an apprentice.
-He had previously been part of the youth system at Tottenham Hotspur, but was released after a disagreement with their former manager Bill Nicholson where he refused to get a haircut.
-Known for giving opportunities to youth players, Forest manager Brian Clough, trying to rebuild the side after the breakup of their European Cup-winning team, gave Walker his début in March 1984 at the age of 18.
+He had previously been part of the youth system at Tottenham Hotspur, but was released after a disagreement where he refused to get a haircut.
+Forest manager Brian Clough, known for giving opportunities to youth players, gave Walker his début in March 1984 at the age of 18.
 Forest finished third and qualified for the UEFA Cup.
-In Walker's nine seasons of first team football at Forest, they finished in only three different league positions - third (three times), eighth (four times) and ninth (twice).
+In Walker's nine seasons of first team football at Forest, they finished in only three different league positions; third (three times), eighth (four times) and ninth (twice).

 In 1987 Walker earned the first of his club player of the year awards at Forest.

 Forest won the Football League Centenary Tournament in April 1988 (their first senior trophy since 1981).
 They finished third in the league in 1988.
 That form also carried them to the semi-finals of that season's FA Cup with Walker in outstanding form.

 Forest won the 1989 Full Members Cup beating Everton 4–3 in the final after extra time.
 They won a second cup that season, the League Cup with a 3–1 victory at Wembley over Luton Town.

 With Forest now chasing a unique cup treble tragedy struck a week after the League Cup triumph.
-Forest and Liverpool met for the second season in a row in the FA Cup semi-finals.
+Forest and Liverpool met for a consecutive season in the FA Cup semi-finals.
 The Hillsborough disaster claimed the lives of 97 Liverpool fans.
 When the rescheduled game took place Forest struggled as Liverpool won 3–1.
 Forest finished third in the First Division for a second successive year.
 However they were unable to compete in the UEFA Cup as English clubs were still banned from European competitions following the Heysel Stadium disaster.
 Walker was named in the PFA Team of the Year for the first time.